Meyne Wyatt is an award winning Wongutha-Yamatji writer, director and performer.

-Meyne’s debut play CITY OF GOLD has been described as a howl of rage at the inequality, injustice and wilful ignorance of this country’s 21st century.
-It is an urgent play for our times from a vital and exciting new voice.
-It was shortlisted for the 2020 Victorian Premier’s Prize for Drama and is currently shortlisted for the NSW Premier’s Literary Award.
-At this year’s Sydney Theatre Awards, as well as the CITY OF GOLD being nominated for Best New Australian Work, Wyatt won Best Male Actor in a Leading Role and Shari Sebbens won Best Female Actor in a Supporting Role for their performances in CITY OF GOLD.
+CITY OF GOLD has been described as a howl of rage at the inequality, injustice and wilful ignorance of this country’s 21st century, and is an urgent play for our times.
+It was shortlisted for the 2020 Victorian Premier’s Literary Award and the NSW Premier’s Literary Award for Drama.
+At the 2020 Sydney Theatre Awards, CITY OF GOLD was nominated for Best New Australian Work; and Meyne won Best Male Actor in a Leading Role, with Shari Sebbens winning Best Female Actor in a Supporting Role for their performances in the play.

-Meyne’s television credits include the ABC’s tele-movie THE BROKEN SHORE (2013), and REDFERN NOW (2013), for which he earned nominations for Most Outstanding Newcomer at the 2014 Logie Awards and Best Led Actor in a Television Drama at the 3rd AACTA Awards.
-From 2014 to 2016 he also appeared in NEIGHBOURS, making history as the first Indigenous actor to join the main cast.
-Following this, Meyne appeared in BLACK COMEDY (ABC, 2016), THE LEFTOVERS (HBO, 2017), the AACTA award winning series MYSTERY ROAD, LES NORTON, and PREPPERS.
+Meyne’s television credits include the tele-movie THE BROKEN SHORE, and REDFERN NOW, for which he earned nominations for Most Outstanding Newcomer at the 2014 Logie Awards and an AACTA Award for Best Lead Actor in a Television Drama.
+From 2014 to 2016, Meyne appeared in NEIGHBOURS, making history as the first Indigenous actor to join the main cast.
+Following this, Meyne appeared in BLACK COMEDY, THE LEFTOVERS (HBO), the AACTA award winning series MYSTERY ROAD, LES NORTON, and PREPPERS.
 For film, Meyne has featured in THE SAPPHIRES, THE TURNING, and STRANGERLAND opposite Nicole Kidman and Hugo Weaving.